munificent/journal/_posts/2020-04-05-crafting-crafting-interpreters.md

 </figure>

 I also wanted to make sure that the illustrations and text matched each other across the book.
-To make give the text a consistent size, I printed a little height guide:
+To give the text a consistent size, I printed a little height
+guide:

 <figure>
   <img class="framed" src="/image/2020/04/metrics.jpg">